mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 ## I need to stop procrastinating on the book

+### Maybe I need new fonts

-I started working on the first chapter of my book, but I kept feeling distracted by my site's design.
+I started working on the first chapter of my book, but I kept feeling distracted by my site's mediocre design.

 {{<img src="before-font.jpg" has-border="true" max-width="700px">}}

-My book's website is my first time ever creating a theme from scratch.
+My book's website is my first time creating a theme from scratch.
 It's just Bootstrap's default CSS with some custom styling that I've added.

-So, I experimented with different fonts and found that I enjoyed working on the chapter more when I had nice-looking fonts.
+I couldn't point to any specific problem, but it just felt off.

+I began looking at blogs and websites that I liked and tried out their fonts on my site:

+- [Jonas Hietala](https://www.jonashietala.se) uses [Concourse](https://practicaltypography.com/century-supra.html) and [Century Supra](https://practicaltypography.com/century-supra.html), which are paid fonts designed by [Matthew Butterick](https://matthewbutterick.com/).
+- [Xe Iaso](https://xeiaso.net/) uses Iosevka Aile Iaso, which turns out to be a font that [she designed herself](https://xeiaso.net/blog/iaso-fonts/).
+- [fasterthanlime](https://fasterthanli.me/) uses [Atkinson Hyperlegible](https://www.brailleinstitute.org/freefont/), a font that the Braille Institute distributes for free because it's good for people with vision impairment.

 So, for the first time ever, I purchased fonts instead of using a free font from Google Fonts.
 I used [Concourse](https://mbtype.com/fonts/concourse/) and [Heliotrope](https://mbtype.com/fonts/heliotrope/), both designed by Matthew Butterick.

 {{<gallery caption="I switched the *Refactoring English* website's font to [Concourse](https://mbtype.com/fonts/concourse/) and [Heliotrope](https://mbtype.com/fonts/heliotrope/)">}}
 {{<img src="before-font.jpg" has-border="true">}}
 {{<img src="after-font.jpg" has-border="true">}}
 {{</gallery>}}

+I was surprised at how much of a difference nice fonts made.
+It felt like cheating that I didn't have to make any other design changes, and my site looked 3x better with a nice font.

+### Maybe I need a book cover

 After installing my spiffy new fonts, I got to thinking about the cover for my book.
 I plan to commission a cover before I publish the book, so I might as well get it now.
-More people will probably be interested if I can show a nice cover.
+More people will be interested if they see a nice cover.
 So, I wrote [a spec for the cover design](https://docs.google.com/document/d/1SUQ6GTeyL-XWmZYlJdQgyvQHZdHiUvCy0G-dh5nnrQM/edit?usp=sharing) and hired a designer to work on it.

+### Maybe I should go back to my previous idea

 A few days later, I got an email from a reader asking if they could buy access to the unfinished lessons in _Hit the Front Page of Hacker News_.
 I sent them my two new unreleased lessons and a link to the old course, and the reader seemed happy with the material.
 I got to thinking I should pause _Refactoring English_ and finish _Hit the Front Page of Hacker News_.

+### Maybe I should focus

 At this point, I noticed that I was finding an awful lot of activities that weren't writing my book.